 The retirement wave among Baby Boomers is far from over, and economic flattening is compounding the problem.

-• Our Strategic Imperative: Succession planning must evolve beyond the C-suite.
+- Our Strategic Imperative: Succession planning must evolve beyond the C-suite.
 In 2026, it must actively focus on identifying potential at the individual contributor level and creating accelerated development experiences (like cross-functional projects and internal secondments) to replace the experience previously gained in mid-manager roles.
+This is where succession planning software can create a clear advantage.
+By centralizing key roles, successor readiness, development plans, and leadership risk data, HR teams can create stronger visibility into the future leadership bench.
+For regulated or complex industries, this visibility is especially important.
+Organizations evaluating the top succession planning software for Credit Unions, Banks, Insurance, Healthcare, and Energy should look for platforms that help connect succession planning to governance, compliance, executive reporting, and long-term leadership continuity.

 2. Purpose and Values Will Anchor Talent Retention